eriol/freakble/README.md

 ### scan

-The `scan` command is used to discover BLE devices.
+The `scan` command is used to discover Bluetooth LE devices.

 ```console
 Usage: freakble scan [OPTIONS]